Robert Moses Henshaw was born "Hanshaw" in 1842 in Preston County, WV, the son of Hiram B. and Catherine (Miner) Hanshaw.

 As a direct result of their ownership or sale of these tracts, the Hanshaws sued or were sued at least six times between 1872 and 1881, all involving unpaid loans.
 At separate times, the brothers filed claims against John A. Linn, William Morris, William Simms and Thomas E. Kidwell, and in turn were sued by Maxwell & Isham and by Fetterman/Laughlin.

 In the Kidwell case, filed in 1874, the brothers prevailed and were awarded $110.30.
 When the amount remained unpaid by 1887, the total debt had swelled to $490.62.
 The brothers litigated again, and the court appointed a special trustee to sell Kidwell's house to raise funds.
-The special sale poster, seen at left, was displayed at the courthouse door announcing the upcoming auction.
+The special sale poster was displayed at the courthouse door announcing the upcoming auction.
 Unfortunately, the sale only netted $210 for the Hanshaws, and did little to offset their much larger financial woes.

 When the federal census was taken in Grafton in 1880, the Hanshaws had three children -- James Edgar, Jean and Kate -- and housekeeper Sarah Sampson in their household, as well as Marian's 35-year-old brother in law David Percy, who was widowed and working as a store clerk.